AliAbdullah0/Prismiq/README.md

-# ✨ Prismatik Schema Builder
+# ✨ Prismiq Schema Builder

 A TypeScript-powered builder to generate **Prisma-compatible schema files** programmatically.
 Define models, fields, and relationships using a clean API and generate `.prisma` schemas effortlessly.